In which

 Marshal: And this is when you went to Nat for the gunpowder satchels.

 Witness: Nat?
 Right, Prospero.
-I almost forget he has something besides that sobriquets.
+I almost forget he has something besides that sobriquet.
 But yes, he used fire to help chase away the creature that forced us on this wretched detour in the first place.
 Lacking a proper weapon, I figured it was my best chance at helping.
 Everybody knows how to throw things.

 Marshal: I see.
 My assistants have been interviewing some of the surviving locals.
 Many of them mention a burst of fire saving them from a rampaging homunculi, launched from God knows where.